junxit/us-congress-bills-113/bill.md

 - **(b)** *Conforming amendment* Section 603(a) is amended by striking “(hereinafter referred to as the ‘Task Force’)”.

 ## § 11.
-Interagency financing
+Authorization of appropriations

-The Act, as amended by section 10 of this Act, is further amended by adding after section 608 the following:
+The Act is further amended by adding after section 608 the following:

 > ## § 609.
-Interagency financing
->
-> The departments and agencies represented on the Task Force may participate in interagency financing and share, transfer, receive, obligate, and expend funds appropriated to any member of the Task Force for the purposes of carrying out any administrative or programmatic project or activity under this title, including support for the Program, a common infrastructure, information sharing, and system integration for harmful algal bloom and hypoxia research, monitoring, forecasting, prevention, and control.
-Funds may be transferred among the departments and agencies through an appropriate instrument that specifies the goods, services, or space being acquired from another Task Force member and the costs of the goods, services, and space.
-The amount of funds transferrable under this section for any fiscal year may not exceed 5 percent of the account from which the transfer was made.

-## § 12.
-Authorization of appropriations

-The Act, as amended by section 11 of this Act, is further amended by adding after section 609 the following:

-> ## § 610.
 Authorization of appropriations
 >
 > - **(a)** *In general* There is authorized to be appropriated to the Under Secretary to carry out sections 603A and 603B $20,500,000 for each of fiscal years 2014 through 2018.
 > - **(b)** *Extramural research activities* The Under Secretary shall ensure that a substantial portion of funds appropriated pursuant to subsection (a) that are used for research purposes are allocated to extramural research activities.
 For each fiscal year, the Under Secretary shall publish a list of all grant recipients and the amounts for all of the funds allocated for research purposes, specifying those allocated for extramural research activities.